 No other region south of the Adirondacks of upstate New York is so free of artificial light, Buhrman said, and three of the very darkest reaches in the east are located within a drive of an hour of two of his observation area in the Alleghenies of eastern West Virginia.

-Richard Grist, of Foxfire Realty, a broker who specializes in the sale of rural real estate, says dark skies have real appeal for expatriates of urban America.
+David Sibray, the publisher of West Virginia Explorer Magazine and a real estate agent who specializes in the sale of rural real estate, says dark skies have real appeal for expatriates of urban America.

 "Many customers who buy farms and mountain getaways here have been living in cities like D.C. and have a real interest in getting back to the basics.
 They're looking for a simpler existence, and part of that is being able to walk into the back yard and look up at the stars."